Water Use Reduction

 Water conservation efforts at Group companies

-In FY2020, Group companies carried out the following initiatives to conserve water.
+In FY2021, we carried out the following initiatives to conserve water, among others.